zpaolo11x/Arcadeflow-AM-Theme/README.md

 You can add a attract mode art category called "logoblur" and use the provided xnview script to generate new artworks for blurred shadows to be placed under the title

 ** Previous versions history **

+*v 1.6*

+- Changed the way horizontal and vertical games are detected, this time it should work for all users and all games lists
+- Changed the way the "vertical" mode is scaled and layed out, clearer and with larger thumbs
+- Search features that require tex input now also work with on-screen keys (embedded the KeyboardSearch plugin)
+- New theme options included:
+  -	"Search string entry method" to chose if you want to use a keyboard or a joystick and on screen keys to enter text
+	- "Immediate search" will live update results while you enter search text using the on screen keys
+	- "Enable AF splash logo" enables/disables the fading splash Arcadeflow logo
+  - "Vertical rows" allows to use 2 or 3 rows of icons in vertical mode

 *v 1.5*